Idekubaguscom/aptos-core/terraform/validator/vault-init/README.md

 3. Create vault policies used by validator deployment
     * Create the policy content in HCL files (json format compatible) https://learn.hashicorp.com/tutorials/vault/getting-started-policies?in=vault/getting-started#policy-format
     * Write the policies into vault server https://learn.hashicorp.com/tutorials/vault/getting-started-policies?in=vault/getting-started#write-a-policy
-    * List of policies: diem-validator, diem-safety-rules, diem-key-manager, diem-fullnode, diem-management.
+    * List of policies: aptos-validator, aptos-safety-rules, aptos-key-manager, aptos-fullnode, aptos-management.
 Details of each policy can be found in this file [policy.tf][]

 4. Create KV-v2 data used by validator deployment
     * List of KV-v2 data can be found in this file as “vault_generic_secret” [main.tf][]